klooperator/redux-rest-fetcher/README.md

 # react-redux-fetcher

-**This is not production ready, I do not guaranty anything.
-Testers are welcome**
+**I do not guaranty anything.
+Testers are welcome.
+Some use cases are not tested at all (like sending FormData..)**

 Small library for creating API endpoint calls and other fetch calls.
 Can be used in any project, but is meant to be used with redux to dispatch results to store.